knakatasf/fastapi-beyond-CRUD/README.md

 Refer to https://www.conventionalcommits.org for the Conventional Commits format.

 ## Nightly Builds
-The main branch includes Nightly Builds feature (GitHub Actions) to automatically run the tests in src/tests
+The main branch includes Nightly Builds feature (GitHub Actions) to AUTOMATICALLY
+ 1. run the tests (src/tests)
+ 2. upload a Docker image to GitHub Packages as latest if the test passes at 12:00am (Pacific Standard Time) every day.

 ## Contributing
 I welcome contributions to improve the documentation!
 You can contribute [here](https://github.com/jod35/fastapi-beyond-crud-docs).